swiftlang/swift-experimental-string-processing/Documentation/Evolution/CharacterClasses.md

 _<details><summary>Rationale</summary>_

-The Unicode recommendation is to derive word character matching from Unicode properties and general categories as described above
+The Unicode recommendation is to derive word character matching from Unicode properties and general categories as described above.

 We chose to treat any grapheme cluster that leads with a Unicode scalar word character as a word character as well.

-**TODO** How does this relate to `isLetter`?
-Why don't we have `alphaNumeric`?
-Let's establish proper subsetting here.

 </details>